 You should pay close attention to a mutual fund’s management expense ratio and sales charges before committing your money.
 You should conduct thorough due diligence.

 A bond is an investment security where an investor lends money to a government or company for a given period in exchange for subsequent interest payments.
 The bond issuer eventually returns the principal amount to the investor at maturity.
 Bonds generally have lower volatility, hence viewed as a safer investment than stocks.

 Bonds have fixed interest payments.
 Most countries provide legal protection for bondholders in the event of a company’s bankruptcy; they receive recovery amounts back.
 Bonds are often liquid.
 It is relatively easy for a company to sell a large number of bonds without affecting prices significantly.
 Some of the most common types of bonds are below.

-Are bonds issued by corporations, limited-liability companies, partnerships, and other commercial entities to raise capital for expansion, fund day-to-day operations, fuel research, or purchase new acquisitions.
+Bonds are issued by corporations, limited liability companies, partnerships, and other commercial entities to raise capital for expansion, fund day-to-day operations, fuel research, or purchase new acquisitions.
 They are subject to federal and other taxes.
 These bonds are classified according to their maturity:

 - Short-term bonds have five years or less to maturity.

 - Intermediate bonds have a maturity between five to 12 years.